nico/hack/llvmgnsyncbot/README.md

    copy it to the buildlog server with
    `cat ~/.ssh/id_rsa.pub | ssh llvm@45.33.8.238 'cat >> .ssh/authorized_keys'`

-1. On the linux bot, make sure svn auth for https://llvm.org:443 on the linux bot is set to the gnsyncbot svn account.
+1. On the linux bot, run `git config user.email llvmgnsyncbot@gmail.com` and `git config user.name "LLVM GN Syncbot"` in the LLVM checkout used by the bot.

+1. On the linux bot, generate a second public key with `ssh-keygen -t rsa -f ~/.ssh -f ~/.ssh/llvmgnsyncbot_id_rsa`, and add the `.pub` file contents as SSH key on https://github.com/settings/keys for the llvmgnsyncbot github account.
+Run
+   `git config core.sshCommand "ssh -i ~/.ssh/llvmgnsyncbot_id_rsa"` in the LLVM checkout used by the bot.
+If the checkout is using https, run `git remote set-url origin git@github.com:llvm/llvm-project.git` to move to SSH.

 1. In a tmux or screen session, or a CRD window, run `./syncbot.sh` while in the LLVM checkout.
 Then disconnect from the builder.